dkelly255/python-checkers/FEATURES-FICTCORP.md

 ## - Final Score Display

-Here you can see the feature displaying to the user their final cumulative score resulting from the decision path they have chosen through the game, displayed together with a notificaiton to confirm to the user that they have completed all of the required scenarios and decisions:
+Here you can see the feature displaying to the user their final cumulative score resulting from the decision path they have chosen through the game, displayed together with a notification to confirm to the user that they have completed all of the required scenarios and decisions:

 ![Welcome Screen](readme/images/fictcorp/finalscore.png)